LairdCP/meta-summit-som/README.md

     Copy the `.swu` file onto a USB flash drive.

-    Boot the Summit SOM 8M Plus DVK from internal eMMC and use the `fw_update` script (built around `swupdate`) to flash the image.
+    Boot the Summit SOM DVK from internal eMMC and use the `fw_update` script (built around `swupdate`) to flash the image.
 The script will automatically determine where flash the new image (i.e., side 'b' if running from side 'a' or side 'a' if running from side 'b'), toggle the proper environment variable to boot from the new bootside and reboot the board:
     ```
     fw_update /media/.../update.swu
     ```
 ## Next Steps/Customizing the Image
-See the links below from the Yocto Project documentation site for further information and in depth guides to customize your image and integrate the Summit SOM 8M Plus into your custom design:
+See the links below from the Yocto Project documentation site for further information and in depth guides to customize your image and integrate the Summit SOM into your custom design:

 * [What I wish I’d known about Yocto Project](https://docs.yoctoproject.org/what-i-wish-id-known.html)
 * [Transitioning to a custom environment for systems development](https://docs.yoctoproject.org/transitioning-to-a-custom-environment.html)